sympy/sympy/README.md

 report any bugs that you find.
 Or, even better, fork the repository on GitHub and create a pull request.
-We welcome all changes, big or small, and we will help you make the pull request if you are new to git (just ask on our mailing list or Gitter).
+We welcome all changes, big or small, and we will help you make the pull request if you are new to git (just ask on our [mailing list](https://groups.google.com/g/sympy?pli=1) or [Gitter Channel] (https://gitter.im/sympy/sympy).
+If you further have any queries, you can find answers on Stack Overflow using the [sympy](https://stackoverflow.com/questions/tagged/sympy) tag.

 ## Brief History